ropensci/tinkr/README.md

 lossy because of Markdown syntax redundancy, so the loop from (R)md to R(md) via `to_xml` and `to_md` will be a bit lossy.
 For instance

--   lists can be created with either “+”, “-” or "\*“.
+-   lists can be created with either “+”, “-” or “\*“.
 When using
-    `tinkr`, the (R)md after editing will only use”-" for lists.
+    `tinkr`, the (R)md after editing will only use”-” for lists.

 -   Links built like `[word][smallref]` with a bottom anchor `[smallref]: URL` will have the anchor moved to the bottom of the